 The South Shore YMCA purchased the grounds of the former Hanover Tennis Club in 1994 where we operated a Family Outdoor Center on this site, as well as Camp Gordon Clark, one of our summer day camps.

-The Community Services Division merged with the Quincy Division in 1997 to form the Quincy Branch, which provides programs to Quincy residents as well as all other towns in our service area, including Braintree, Hingham, Hull, Scituate, Cohasset, Milton, Weymouth, Randolph, Norwell, Hanover, and Quincy.
+The Community Services Division merged with the Quincy Division in 1997 to form the Quincy YMCA branch, which provides programs to Quincy residents as well as all other towns in our service area, including Braintree, Hingham, Hull, Scituate, Cohasset, Milton, Weymouth, Randolph, Norwell, Hanover, and Quincy.

 The branch was officially renamed “The Emilson YMCA” at a ceremony in February 2013 to honor the Emilson family.
 Laura’s Center for the Arts was dedicated to their late daughter, Laura Emilson-Riekert.